2024-learn/DevOps/DevopsBootcamp/Linux/notes.md

   - difference between /usr/local and /opt is that there are some applications that do not split their code or their files in different directories.
     - /usr/local is for programs that split its components
-    - /opt os for programs that do not split their components
+    - /opt is for programs that do not split their components
   - also available to all users on the computer
 - boot
   - contains files required for booting the system.
 Should not be modified